FEATURED EXHIBITS

 Every person and entity has a story to tell.
 Since the first Japanese official delegation set foot in New York in 1860, thousands of Japanese and Japanese Americans have resided in New York, and have had an impact on a wide array of fields.
 We aim to shed light on those people to remember, recognize, and honor them through digital exhibits.

-Cataloging of the historical materials is ongoing, and new entries are continually added.
+Cataloging and Digitization of the historical materials are ongoing, and new entries are continually added.

 The Digital Museum preserves and digitally publishes stories of underrepresented Japanese and Japanese Americans in New York and the Northeastern United States.